CCGenetics/guidelines-genetic-diversity-indicators/docs/6_Calculations_and_reporting/Equations.md

 The Ne 500 indicator can be reported as a decimal (from 0 to 1) or in the form of a ratio (in the format "Number of populations with Ne > 500" : "Number of populations since recording begun").
 Recently extinct populations would have a size of 0 to avoid an increase in the indicator value when populations are lost.

 In the case of differing estimates from multiple sources, the most recent reliable source should be used.
 Multiple sets of indicator values can also be calculated based on multiple sources for a single species (for instance, representing "optimistic" and "pessimistic" scenarios), and in some cases (if appropriate), a mean of the indicator values based on the different sources is taken.
+See the [How to account for uncertainty](https://ccgenetics.github.io/guidelines-genetic-diversity-indicators/docs/3_Howto_guides_examples/uncertainty.html#how-to-account-for-uncertainty-in-the-number-of-populations-population-size-or-nenc-ratio) page, for more information.

 ### Table 1: Equations for calculating the indicator values for each species